VKwongData/Duolingo/README.md

 At this point in the workflow, most of the transformations of the lexeme_string and language columns were done.

 I noticed that the User IDs in the dataset were case sensitive (e.g., “u:FO” and “U:fo” would be considered different users).
-To take care of case insensitivity issues later in the project, a user_id attribute (numbering users from 1 onwards) was created with a unique id for each user.
+To take care of case insensitivity issues later in the class project, a user_id attribute (numbering users from 1 onwards) was created with a unique id for each user.

  ![Picture6](https://user-images.githubusercontent.com/94913441/181411972-0fa572c8-5911-4bbb-bb52-4802738bc80d.png)